bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s first try to understand how to access Chrome DevTools.
+Let&apos;s first try to understand how to access Chrome DevTools.
 To access Chrome DevTools: Right-click on any website and select \"inspect."
 The DevTools will open the Elements panel and highlight the selected DOM element.
 To open the console panel, use the keyboard shortcut CMD +